 Alternatively, for a non-toxic cleaner, look for a natural cleaner such as Force Of Nature.

 For a more natural cleaning method, make a paste of lemon juice and salt.
 Leave the mixture on the stain for about an hour.
 Then, wipe off the remaining salt with a clean rag.

-For a deeper clean, you can make or buy a mattress cleaner.
 For quick and inexpensive cleaning, clean your mattress with baking soda, as explained in the following steps.